cellajs/permission-manager/APIS.md

 ## AccessPolicyConfiguration API
 > Type: Interface

-When configuring access policies through the `configureAccessPolicies` method exposed by the `PermissionManager`, a callback function will be injected with an `AccessPolicyConfiguration` instance.
+When configuring access policies through the `configureAccessPolicies` method exposed by the [PermissionManager](#PermissionManager-API), a callback function will be injected with an `AccessPolicyConfiguration` instance.
 This `AccessPolicyConfiguration` refers to the current access policy within the many-to-many relationship between different contexts and their corresponding roles."

 #### Attributes